Abelisauridae is a clade of theropods that was identified in the mid

 Abelisauridae: This is a sort of theropod "rogue's gallery," where the members are outlandish in appearance.
 Horns above the eyes (Carnotaurus means "meat-eating bull"), extraordinarily deep skulls matched with slender dentaries, tiny, seemingly useless arms and hands, and strange thickening of the skull roof are things seen in some or all of these creatures.
 It is most probable that the cranial ornamentation was used for display.
 "Carnotaurines" also have L-shaped "wings" (sticking out and up on the long end of the L, with the short end pointing forward) for transverse processes on the caudal verts.

-There are a number of poorly-known abelisaurids described from India (Huene and Matley had a great big monograph back in 1933) that have suffered greatly, first from initial misinterpretations (and the fact that they weren't complete enough to draw good comparisons), and later from specimen loss; a great deal of the convoluted taxonomy could probably be cleaned up if the original specimens could be located.
+There are a number of poorly-known abelisaurids described from India (Huene and Matley described several abelisaurids and noasaurids in a great big monograph back in 1933, but of course the dinosaurs weren't identified as such yet) that have suffered greatly, first from initial misinterpretations (and the fact that they weren't complete enough to draw good comparisons), and later from specimen loss; a great deal of the convoluted taxonomy could probably be cleaned up if the original specimens could be located.
 For example, it is entirely within the realm of possibility that Indosaurus, Indosuchus, and Compsosuchus are the same thing, and Lametasaurus and Rajasaurus the same thing.
 It appears that there were at least two large theropods, possibly three, in the Lameta, one represented by Indosuchus, one represented by Carnotaurus-like Rajasaurus, and a possible non-abelisaurid abelisauroid (suggested by some skull elements with non-abelisaurid features).